Kitsudora/RVFPGA-3-0-Local-Copy/README.md

 ---

+## Known Issues & Workarounds

+This section documents a few environment-specific issues you may encounter during setup and simulation.

+1. **Verilator 5 timing directive handling**
+   Verilator 5 requires an explicit decision on whether to include timing directives (e.g., `#1`) during compilation.
+   **Workaround:** You can either use **Verilator 4** or add the flag --no-timming to `VERILATOR_OPTIONS` in your Makefile to disable timing evaluation.

+2. **GTKWave 4 Tcl script compatibility**
+  GTKWave 4 has temporarily removed support for `.tcl` scripts.
+  **Workaround:** Use **GTKWave 3** to maintain full compatibility with existing waveform and script setups.

 *Happy hacking, and remember: check the official vendor/course docs first—they already cover most issues you’ll encounter.*

 ( , ; )